carlrip/Basic-HTML-CSS-JS-Quiz/js-basic.md

 # Basic JavaScript Quiz

-The following questions should take you no longer than 1 hour to answer.
+The following questions should take you no longer than 2 hours to answer.

 1. What are the primative types in JavaScript?